Skip to main content

 2. is convicted of a felony; or

-3. engages or has engaged in conduct that makes the continued association with the name or benefactor damaging the reputation of the college or is contrary to the college’s best interests.
+3. engages or has engaged in conduct that does not align with the college’s mission, vision, and values, makes the continued association with the name or benefactor damaging to the college's reputation, or is contrary to the college’s best interests.

 The originator of this policy and procedure is the vice president of Institutional Advancement.
 Questions regarding this policy may be directed to the originator by calling 801-957-4000.